Opie Gets Laid

-Opie Gets Laid, originally titled Sunnyvale for its film festival submissions, is a 2005 American independent romantic comedy film written and directed by James Ricardo and starring James Ricardo, April Wade, Ute Werner and Jesselynn Desmond.
+Opie Gets Laid, originally titled Sunnyvale for its film festival submissions, is a 2005 American independent romantic comedy film written, directed and led by James Ricardo, also starring April Wade, Ute Werner and Jesselynn Desmond.

 Plot

 At 30 years old, Opie (James Ricardo) is a virgin whose existence is made up of watching pornography and eating junk food.
 One day a drug dealer named Thai (April Wade) mistakenly comes to his door.
 She decides to help Opie by finding him a good woman, initially (and unsuccessfully) by online personal ads.
-Thai and Opie end up sleeping together while high on marijuana, and then end up seeing each other regularly.
+Thai and Opie end up sleeping together while high on marijuana, then end up seeing each other regularly.
 Opie starts having sex with other women, including Thai's lesbian lover Dakota (Ute Werner) and a "gun-toting" nymphomaniac named Rain (Jesselynn Desmond).